jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 __Please only share your own content, and keep in mind that by doing so it might end up in the music.__

 # IPFS
-As opposed to server based location addressing of files (HTTP), IPFS accesses content via unique (and long) hashes.
+As opposed to server based location addressing of files (HTTP), the Inter Planetary File System accesses content via unique cryptographic hashes.
 In practise, this means that as long as at least one node in the network has the files, anyone can access them.
 All samples, and even the whole client side web interface of this project are hosted on IPFS.

 To upload files, a fast way to get started is to use IPFS Companion for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) or [Chrome](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch).